elupus/autosar-xcp/source/README.txt

                 ODT's identification is relative to DAQ list id.
                 Where the DAQ list is either byte or word sized.
                 And possibly aligned to 16 byte borders.

-    XCP_MAX_DAQ:
-        * Applicable only when XCP_FEATURE_DAQSTIM_DYNAMIC = STD_OFF *
-        Number of allocated/configured daqlists in configuration.
-        Currently this needs to be known at compile time and is not part of the config (Will be removed in future)

-    XCP_MAX_EVENT_CHANNEL:
-        Number of allocated/configured event channels in configuration.
-        Currently this needs to be known at compile time and is not part of the config (Will be removed in future)

     XCP_MAX_RXTX_QUEUE:
         Number of data packets the protocol can queue up for processing.